Bill Johnson (pastor): Biography

 Johnson is a fifth-generation pastor and has held the position of senior leader at Bethel Church since 1996.
 His ministry is associated with a charismatic movement emphasizing revival, healing, and the gifts of the Holy Spirit.
 According to Christianity Today, Johnson holds "considerable influence among charismatic Christians all over the world".
 His father, M. Earl Johnson, previously served as Bethel's senior pastor from 1968 to 1982, during the church's affiliation with the Assemblies of God.
 Before joining Bethel, Johnson and his wife served as the senior pastors of Mountain Chapel in Weaverville, California from 1978 to 1996.

 In 1987, Johnson attended a "signs and wonders" conference led by John Wimber in hopes of advancing healing ministry, but later expressed disappointment: “They had fruit for what they believed.
 All I had was good doctrine.”
 He identified this as a turning point, stating that embracing “faith”—understood as taking risk—opened the way for reported healing manifestations in his ministry.
 In 1995, he traveled to Toronto, Canada to attend some of the Toronto Blessing revival meetings, where he described being significantly affected by the spiritual atmosphere and shifted toward a stronger emphasis on charismatic gifts and supernatural ministry in his leadership.

 In 1998, Johnson, along with Bethel Senior Associate Leader Kris Vallotton, started the Bethel School of Supernatural Ministry.
 The school has over 2,000 students from 57 countries.
 Johnson is also part of the Core Residential Faculty at Wagner University in Rancho Cucamonga, CA.

 Brenda ("Beni"), the wife of Bill Johnson, died of cancer on July 13, 2022.

 Bill and Brenda Johnson have three children including: Brian Johnson, Eric Johnson and Leah Valenzuela.

+In July 2026, Johnson announced his engagement while speaking at Kenneth Copeland's Southwest Believers' Convention, despite being on sabbatical at the time.
+He had proposed to Linda Francoeur on his 75th birthday and married her the following month in a private ceremony officiated by fellow Bethel Church senior leader Kris Vallotton.